 Your doctor can order genetic testing through one of the services listed below.
 FSHD testing is more complicated than most, so we have provided contacts that can answer questions your doctor may have.
 These labs do not offer direct patient consultation.

-- Whole genome optical mapping is now available from PerkinElmer Genomics.
+- Whole genome optical mapping is available from PerkinElmer Genomics and University of Iowa.

 For a complete list of genetic testing labs worldwide, visit: